Amokrane/ImageLoader/README.md

 can no longer take Bitmaps, it would be interesting to evict the least recently used size-grouped Bitmaps.

 * **More testing**: The current code base does not have any unit tests.

+## Note
+Don't use this production.
+Instead use a more battle-tested libraries like Glide (https://github.com/bumptech/glide), Picasso (https://github.com/square/picasso) or Fresco (https://github.com/facebook/fresco).